Andyckp/common/derivativepricer/README.md

 ### Performance

+- Implement shared memory backed ringbuffers such that valuation units can be hosted as different operating system processes such that they are be restarted individually
 - Use `int` instead of `LocalDate` in business processes
 - Reuse `char[]` from `CharArrayKey` in business processes
 - Use padding to avoid false sharing